-We propose a new Unbiased through Textual Description (UTD) video benchmark based on unbiased subsets of existing video classification and retrieval datasets to enable a more robust assessment of video understanding capabilities.
-Namely, we tackle the problem that current video benchmarks may suffer from different representation biases, e.g., object bias or single-frame bias, where mere recognition of objects or utilization of only a single frame is sufficient for correct prediction.
-We leverage VLMs and LLMs to analyze and debias video benchmarks from such representation biases.
-Specifically, we generate frame-wise textual descriptions of videos, filter them for specific information (e.g. only objects) and leverage them to examine representation biases across three dimensions: 1) concept bias — determining if a specific concept (e.g., objects) alone suffice for prediction; 2) temporal bias — assessing if temporal information contributes to prediction; and 3) common sense vs. dataset bias — evaluating whether zero-shot reasoning or dataset correlations contribute to prediction.
-We conduct a systematic analysis of representation biases in 12 popular video classification and retrieval datasets and create new object-debiased test splits for these datasets.
-Moreover, we benchmark 33 state-of-the-art video models on original and debiased splits and analyze biases in the models.
-To facilitate the future development of more robust video understanding benchmarks and models, we release: UTD-descriptions, a dataset with our rich structured descriptions for each dataset, and UTD-splits, a dataset of object-debiased test splits.
+We propose a new Unbiased through Textual Description (UTD) video benchmark to enable more robust assessment of video understanding capabilities.
+Current video benchmarks often suffer from representation biases, such as object bias or single-frame bias, where mere recognition of objects or utilization of only a single frame is sufficient for correct prediction.
+We leverage VLMs and LLMs to analyze and debias video benchmarks across three dimensions: 1) concept bias — determining if specific concepts (e.g., objects) alone suffice for prediction; 2) temporal bias — assessing if temporal information contributes to prediction; and 3) common sense vs. dataset bias — evaluating whether zero-shot reasoning or dataset correlations contribute to prediction.
+We conduct a systematic analysis of representation biases in 12 popular video classification and retrieval datasets and create new object-debiased test splits.
+We benchmark 30 state-of-the-art video models on original and debiased splits and analyze biases in the models.
+To facilitate future development, we release: UTD-descriptions, a dataset with rich structured descriptions (~2M videos across 12 datasets), and UTD-splits, a dataset of object-debiased test splits.

 ⬇ Download UTD-descriptions (3.5G) | ⬇ Download UTD-splits (3.9M) | ⬇ Download all data (7.4G)